Maui Travel Guide

 What To Wear On Maui, Hawaii

 Maui, Hawaii exudes laidback island vibes and that extends to the fashion.
 Beach casual, resort wear, and, of course, plenty of Hawaiian shirts are the norm on the island.
-However, it should be noted that some of the fancier dinner spots do have a dress code that usually includes no shorts, flip flops, or beach attire; so call ahead of your reservation.
+However, it should be noted that some of the fancier dinner spots do have a dress code.
+That usually includes no shorts, flip flops, or beach attire; so call ahead of your reservation.
 Obviously pack a swimsuit, cover-up, and hat.
-Sturdy sandals or tennis shoes are recommended, not only for hiking, but to get to some of Maui’s best beaches you have to walk over sharp lava rock.
+Sturdy sandals or tennis shoes are recommended.
+That’s not only for hiking, but to get to some of Maui’s best beaches you have to walk over sharp lava rock.
 A light jacket is recommended because Maui temperatures can drop in the evening and winter months.
-Maui has a tropical climate, so a sudden, quick downpour will most likely happen, but most hotels have umbrellas to borrow, or pop in to your nearest ABC Store to grab one.
+Maui has a tropical climate, so a sudden, quick downpour will most likely happen.
+But don’t fear, most hotels have umbrellas to borrow, or pop in to your nearest ABC Store to grab one.
 Packing full rain gear isn’t necessary.
 Also, don’t forget to pack essential toiletries and lots of sunscreen, as these items have a major markup from the mainland.

 Extra Information About Maui